dev-cetera/.github/profile/README.md

-# Welcome to DevCetra's GitHub repository!
+# Welcome to DevCetera's GitHub repository!